Nemin32/Nemin32.github.io/soulstorm/_posts/2020-09-16-molluckreturns.md

 ![](/imgs/molre/rockbag.png)

-## Mollcuk bossfight / escape sequence
+## Molluck bossfight / escape sequence

 We see Abe escape from Molluck's airship, who's shooting missiles at him from far away.